Girls & Boys (Blur song): Music video

 The music video for "Girls & Boys" was directed by English singer, songwriter, musician and music video director Kevin Godley and produced by James Chads for Medialab.
 It was released on 7 March 1994 and features Blur performing intercut with increasingly surreal images.
 In the video, the band performs in front of a bluescreen backdrop of documentary footage of people on Club 18-30 package holidays.
 Godley branded the video as "Page 3 rubbish", while Blur found it "perfect".
 The front cover of the single was taken from a pack of Durex condoms.
-The video was later made available on YouTube in 2009, and restored in a 4K version in March 2023 as part of the 30th anniversary celebrations of the Parklife album, having generated more than 64 million views as of October 2025.
+The video was later made available on YouTube in 2009, and restored in a 4K version in March 2023 as part of the 30th anniversary celebrations of the Parklife album, having generated more than 65 million views as of November 2025.

 Legacy

 The song is included on two compilations albums: Blur: The Best Of (2000) and Midlife: A Beginner's Guide to Blur (2009).
 In 2003, Radiohead frontman Thom Yorke confessed on BBC Radio 1 that he wished he had written the song, jokingly calling Blur "bastards" for writing it first.
 In 2004, Q magazine featured the song in their list of "The 1010 Songs You Must Own".
 In 2010, Pitchfork included the song at number 26 on their "Top 200 Tracks of the 90s".
 In 2017, Stopera and Galindo from BuzzFeed remarked the song was "a great reminder of just how brilliant Blur was throughout the '90s."

 Pet Shop Boys, who provided a remix of the track for the single release, later covered the song during their Discovery tour in 1994.
 Their remix was also included on the Japanese version of the Parklife album.
 "Blurred" by Pianoman features the chorus (sampled from the Pet Shop Boys 12-inch remix) as its key lyric.
 The single peaked at number six on the UK Singles Chart in 1996.
 The song was covered by French singer Mélanie Pain on her 2009 album My Name.
 American alternative rock band the Get Up Kids performed a version of the song in July 2011 for The A.V.
 Clubs A.V.
 Undercover series.

+The song is a noted bisexual anthem.